 Recessions can occur at any time, often with little warning.
-Who, after all, expected in that the economy would be all be shut down by an infectious virus?
+Who, after all, expected that the economy would be all be shut down by an infectious virus?

 Prudent financial management means being prepared for the worst.
-Here are three ways to you can recession-proof your finances.
+Here are three ways you can recession-proof your finances.

 During recessions, demand for many goods and services drops.
 This leads to cutbacks, which often results in layoffs.

 While nothing is ever guaranteed, several jobs and industries are more shielded from the negative effects of a down economy.
 What these vocations usually have in common is that people depend on them regardless of the economy.
 Examples include:

 - Financial services

 - Social workers

 - Home services, including pest control, HVAC, plumbers, etc.

 If you can't find a recession-proof job that interests you, consider taking your skills to a recession-proof company.